kantab/Brendan-Kanta-Protfolio/README.md

  ```
 <br>
 The project goal was to display dice on the screen and out put their sum.
-This was my favorite project beacuse I was able to put my own creative spin on it.
-I displayed the dice as a game where you would win if your sum of 3 dice was 3, or if all 3 numbers were the same.
+This was my favorite project because I was able to put my own creative spin on it.
+I display the dice as a game where you would win if your sum of 3 dice was 3, or if all 3 numbers were the same.
  </br>
 </details>
 <details>